-We dug into the latest summary of key findings from our innovative Colocation Database to extract three pricing facts we think any colo expert should have on their radar.
+We dug into the latest summary of key findings from our innovative Data Center Research Service to extract three pricing facts we think any colo expert should have on their radar.
 Here's what we've got.

 Median baseline prices are consistently higher in European metro markets than in North America.